 Gingivitis, a mild form of gum disease, is caused by the buildup of oral bacteria on the teeth around and under the gum line.
 This buildup plays host to dangerous bacteria over time that not only erodes the teeth and gums, but creates pockets between them that can catch debris, sugar, and acids from foods and beverages that you consume, which accelerates tooth decay.

 The type of food you eat does not directly cause gum disease, unless you are suffering from undernourishment.
-It is the buildup of tartar over time which is the major contributor to gum disease.
+It is the buildup of tartar over time which is the major contributor to it.
 Tartar cannot be removed by you at home, even by following good dental hygiene such as vigorous brushing and flossing every day.
 In fact, brushing your teeth too hard can potentially injure your gums.
 The only way to remove tartar and dangerous bacteria from under your gum line is through professional dental cleanings.

 Gingivitis can turn into periodontitis – an advanced and dangerous form of gum disease.
 However, the reasons why gingivitis develops into periodontitis is unclear.